awsdocs/amazon-transcribe-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 ## AWS KMS encryption context policy<a name="kms-context-policy"></a>

 The following policy grants the IAM role “`ExampleRole`” permission to use the AWS KMS *Decrypt* and *Encrypt* operations for this particular KMS key\.
-This policy works **only** for requests with at least one encryption context pair, in this case "`color:indig0Blu3`”\.
+This policy works **only** for requests with at least one encryption context pair, in this case "`color:indigoBlue`”\.
 For more information on AWS KMS encryption context, see [AWS KMS encryption context](data-encryption.md#kms-context)\.

 ```
 {